 The medical industry is changing rapidly, and many nurse practitioners are ready to escape the traditional hospital or clinic environment.
 Two paths offer popular nursing alternatives: locum tenens and travel nursing jobs.
 So which of these options is right for you?
-The medical ing experts at OnCall Solutions are here with insight.
+The medical staffing experts at OnCall Solutions are here with insight.

 What is Travel Nursing?

 Travel nurse practitioners take temporary roles in high-need areas.
 When a hospital or practice is experiencing a medical staffing shortage, they will hire travel nurses from across the country to relocate temporarily and provide aid.